 The reason our writer has written this film play, is the historical, literary legendary Christ story, is as good as it gets.
 The Hero-Story has never been applied to a Jesus film presentation - but the essence of that genre is right there in the lines of the story.

 So there is a surprising amount of literature, legend, oral or written history regarding him, from several continents and many nations, of which many are not aware.
 They all make for great story telling and better filmmaking.
-There are tales of him in his youth briefly in the Isles, with whom the Talmud calls his Great-uncle Joseph of Arimathea, a wealthy tin-trader.
+There are tales of him in his youth briefly in the far western Isles, as the Bible calls them, i.e. Ireland, Britain, with whom the Talmud calls his Great-uncle Joseph of Arimathea, a wealthy tin-trader.

-Filled with epic adventure, mystic places, romance, ancient mentors, space brothers, brigands, caravans, ship wrecks, mountain snowfields and monasteries at mountain tops; we're closer to heaven and amazing adventure alongside Jesus (his Hebrew name is Yeshua, Jesus is Latin).
+Filled with epic adventure, mystic places, romance, ancient mentors, space brothers, brigands, caravans, ship wrecks, mountain snowfields, monasteries at mountain tops; so we're closer to heaven in amazing adventure alongside Jesus (his Hebrew name is actually Yeshua, Jesus is the Latin).

-A young man in the first century lives in the desert dedicated to an interior power development, like Star Wars Luke Skywalker, and then, he grows to manhood and he changes the world.
-He’s a powerfully centered, and gifted youth.
+A young man in the first century lives in the desert dedicated to an interior power development like Star Wars Luke Skywalker.
+Then he grows to manhood and "changes the world".
+A powerfully centered, and gifted youth.

 And of course the people are amazed with him.
 People love this story.
 And when his love and charisma match his power--like Obi Wan Kenobi's charm and amazing visible capabilities.. it’s so attractive.

-When his power is shared with the people and is used to defeat or confound the evil one – villains, it warms the audience, and they nod their heads.
+When his power is shared with the people and is used to defeat or confound the evil ones – villains, it warms the audience ... they nod their heads.

 This film’s story has all of that.